Thierry Mugler: Personal life and death

 Mugler was openly gay and a longtime bodybuilder.
 Following his departure from fashion he became reclusive, went by his first name (Manfred) and began extensive bodybuilding.
 In 2019, he said "Thierry Mugler" was a label and a brand, and as such he wanted to move on to other things.

 Mugler had several accidents that changed his appearance.
 His nose was destroyed in a jeep crash.
-A motorcycle accident involved steel cables which saw Mugler have a piece of metal removed from his leg.
+A motorcycle accident involving steel cables also saw Mugler have a piece of metal removed from his leg.
 In an interview with Interview magazine, Mugler stated, "I asked another surgeon if he could do some things to my chin, and then I was happy to get the bloody anesthesia.
 He actually took a piece of bone from my hip and put it on my chin, so I don't have any plastic or silicone.
 It's all bones.
 I wanted my face to represent progress, because after years of being a thin, charming dancer, I wanted to be a warrior.
 I've done so much in my life.
 I've fought so much.
 I'm a superhero, so it's normal to have the face of one."

-Mugler died of natural causes at his residence in Vincennes, Paris, on 23 January 2022, at the age of 73.
+Mugler died of natural causes at his residence in Vincennes near Paris, on 23 January 2022, at the age of 73.